KlugerLab/bipca-experiment/README.md

 7) `RSTUDIO`: enable `rstudio` on container start.
 Default `true`

 ### `bipca` installation
-By default, this image installs `bipca` **at runtime** using `pip install -e /bipca`.
+By default, this image installs `bipca` **at runtime** using `pip install -e /bipca/python`.
 What does this mean?
 Any directory that is a valid python module can be mounted at `/bipca` and installed.
 In particular, we use this for development of `bipca`: by mounting a host copy of the `bipca` github repo to `/bipca`, we can make changes to the source code that propagate into the container.
 Without any mounting, the `python` directory of a version of `bipca` (whichever version was last pulled into the submodule of this repo) was copied to `/bipca` when the image was built, so that version is installed.
-If a host-local `bipca/python` from the `bipca` github repository is mounted at the containers `/bipca` on runtime, the container `pip` will monitor host-side changes to `bipca` (such as pulling the latest commits from master, changing branches, or adding new code).
+If a host-local `bipca` from the `bipca` github repository is mounted at the containers `/bipca` on runtime, the container `pip` will monitor host-side changes to `bipca` (such as pulling the latest commits from master, changing branches, or adding new code).

 ### Breakdown of image runtime
 Let's review what exactly this container does given the default settings.